castle-engine/castle-engine/packages/delphi/README.md

 - Open in Delphi `AllPackages.groupproj`

+- Optional: Make sure they all build correctly for all platforms you want to use:

+    - Make sure all packages have platform set to _"Windows 32-bit"_.
+    - Then right-click on _"AllPackages"_ and select _"Build All"_.
+    - Switch platform of all packages (except `castle_engine_design.bpl`) to _"Windows 64-bit"_.
-- Optional: Right-click on _"AllPackages"_ and select _"Build All"_, to make sure all packages are built.
+    - Again, right-click on _"AllPackages"_ and select _"Build All"_.
+    - Switch platform of all packages (except `castle_engine_design.bpl` and `castle_engine_vcl.bpl`) to _"Linux 64-bit"_.
+Do this if you want to use link:delphi_linux[Delphi on Linux].

-- Make sure your platform is _"Windows 32-bit"_ (Delphi IDE is 32-bit right now, so installed packages must be 32-bit too)
+- Make sure the platform of all packages is _"Windows 32-bit"_ (Delphi IDE is 32-bit right now, so installed packages must be 32-bit too).

 - Right-click on all packages (except `castle_engine_window.bpl`) in succession and select _"Install"_.